The Monkey Trail: Adventure Driving

 There are some roads that are a little rougher, and require a versatile vehicle.
 The Monkey Trail is one of those roads.

 The Monkey Trail can save you a bit of time if you’re heading down the coast in Guanacaste, but only a little bit.
-Route 21, which heads west from the Liberia Airport can take you to Belen.
-From there, Tamarindo and Playa Flamingo are only a short drive away.
+If you’re staying in Playas del Coco, or at the Riu Hotel at Playa Matapalo, and going to Potrero or Flamingo, The Monkey Trail will be shorter.

 If you just landed in the Liberia Airport and you’re looking to get to your resort quickly to relax – Route 21 is probably the better option.
-Some resorts you may see are The Westin, The Riu, or Margaritaville in Playa Flamingo.
+Some resorts you may see are The Westin or Margaritaville in Playa Flamingo.

 Water Levels May Vary

 The Monkey Trail does cross through a river at one point.
-This river can have huge fluctuations in the depth of the water.
-Not only that, but even at the same water level, the depth of the river bed can change and be variable.
+This river can have fluctuations in the depth of the water.
+Not only that, but even if the water appears to be a similar level, the river bed depth can change and move.
 Drivers may cross the water along a certain path only to get stuck the next time as the high points have changed.

 You’ll see lots of vehicles in Costa Rica with snorkels coming off the engine compartment – this allow the engine to continue pulling in air while the vehicle goes through water above the hood.
 We’ve only see a couple occasions where this would be necessary going across The Monkey Trail.